svewap/nnrestapi/Documentation/Introduction/Index.rst

 If you've been working with TYPO3 for a while, you've probably been thinking in terms of "content-pages" and "page reloads":
 You have your backend.
 The backend has many pages.
 And in the frontend, clicking on a menu will navigate to the requested page.

-With every new page being requested by the browser, there will be a "roundtrip".
+With every page you visit, there is a "roundtrip".
 The screen goes blank for a moment.
 The backend renders the templates and responds with everything needed to display the page in the frontend: The complete markup (HTML-code), the styles (CSS) and a little bit of JavaScript-magic to make things more interesting and interactive.

 Time for the SPAs